 What is it?

 Biotin is used for biotin deficiency.
 It is also commonly used for hair loss, brittle nails, and other conditions, but there is no good scientific evidence to support these uses.
+Biotin supplements might interfere with some lab tests.
+Talk with your doctor if you are taking biotin supplements and need to have any blood tests.

 How effective is it?